 There is no such thing as a Louis Vuitton “wholesale list” or “closeout liquidation”.
 That’s just another way for scam artists to get your money in return for a list of disconnected/ out of service numbers.

 If debating to bid in an auction, do your research the seller.
-Usually they have a feedback section where people who have purchased from them can leave their opinion.
+Usually, they have a feedback section where people who have purchased from them can leave their opinion.
 I would be suspicious of any seller who’s feedback negatively reflects their ability to be a seller.

 Don’t bid on anything from a seller who has negative to zero feedback, or has been a member for less than 30 days.
 Most people who sell fakes are covering their tracks well.
-I know for instance that ebay does not require accurate information.
+I know for instance that eBay does not require accurate information.

 It is illegal to sell or distribute trademark counterfeit goods.
 Although it is not illegal to purchase these counterfeit items, I wouldn’t recommend doing so.

 Smugglers get the counterfeit items into the U.S. by importing the items without labels.
 Customs will not seize items without the designer labels because then there is no proof.
-The tags are added to the goods before sale.
+The tags are added to the goods before the sale.